 1.01 What Is the Purpose of the Sale?

-The purpose of this Sale is to continue implementation of the terms of the HPA dealing with the disposal of the Conservation Helium Reserve.
-The Act requires the Department of the Interior to offer for sale, beginning no later than 2005, a portion of the Conservation Helium stored underground at the Cliffside Field, north of Amarillo, Texas.
-The Department of the Interior, in consultation with the private helium industry, has determined that private companies with refining capacity along the crude helium pipeline will need a supply of helium in excess of that available from their own storage accounts and that available from crude helium extractors in the region.
-This is the second of 12 annual sales that the Department will conduct to dispose of the Conservation Helium stored underground at the Cliffside Field.
-The annual sales are being conducted in a manner intended to prevent pure helium market disruptions from occurring to end users; shortages of crude helium to pure helium refiners; and an oversupply of crude helium on the market for crude helium extractors.
-This second sale will be used to test the disposal process when the sales volume is expected to be fully subscribed.
-Subsequent sales may be adjusted as needed.
+The purpose of this sale is to begin implementation of the terms of the Helium Privatization Act (HPA) of 1996 dealing with the conservation helium reserve sell off.
+The Act requires the Department of the Interior to offer for sale, beginning no later than 2005, a portion of the conservation helium stored underground at the Cliffside Field north of Amarillo, TX.
+The Department of the Interior in consultation with the private helium industry has determined that private companies with refining capacity along the crude helium pipeline will need a supply of helium in excess of that available from their own storage accounts and that available from crude helium extractors in the region.
+This is the first of 12 annual sales that the Department will conduct to dispose of the conservation helium stored underground at the Cliffside Field.
+The annual sales are being conducted in a manner intended to prevent market disruptions occurring from a shortage of crude helium.
+This first sale will be used to test the disposal process with subsequent sales adjusted as needed.

 Mcf—One thousand cubic feet of gas measured at standard conditions of 14.65 psi and 60° F.

-The volume of helium available for this Sale is 2,100 MMcf.
-In accordance with the HPA, this volume was determined by dividing the total volume of stored Conservation Helium less the statutory required reservation of 600 MMcf for Government purposes less estimated In-Kind Crude Helium transfers for 12 years divided by 12.
-The volume represents a straight-line basis for offering the helium for sale in accordance with the HPA.
+The volume of helium available for this sale is 2,100 MMcf.
+In accordance with the HPA, this volume was determined by dividing the total volume of stored conservation helium less the statutory required reservation of 600 MMcf for Government purposes less estimated in-kind crude helium transfers for 12 years divided by 12.

 1.04 At What Price Will the Conservation Helium Be Sold?